woman using keypad access control technology

 Overview of common access control technologies

 We covered the history of access control solutions, but what are the actual technologies that power access control systems?
-Below, we outline some of the most popular access control technologies.
+Below, we outline some of the most popular access control technologies, including access control components.

 We’ve broken down access control technologies into three categories: